Blog

 WP RSS Aggregator

-WP RSS Aggregator is a comprehensive RSS feed importer and auto blogging plugin for WordPress that offers premium add-ons for additional functionality.
+WP RSS Aggregator is a comprehensive RSS feed importer and autoblogging plugin for WordPress that offers extended functionality with a number of premium add-ons.

-For example, the Feed to Post extension for the WP RSS Aggregator plugin is an advanced, feature-filled importer that allows you to autoblog by importing RSS feeds directly into posts.
+For example, the Feed to Post add-on allows you to add content to your site automatically by importing RSS feeds directly into your posts.

 For more details, go here: